-Returning students to the PTA program should refer to the college re-entry policy and will be required to prove competency in all PTA coursework taken prior to the time of his or her failure to progress.
+In addition to the institution's policy on re-entry/re-enrollment (Assessment of Clinical Skills for Re-Entry/Re-Enrollment), returning students to the PTA program will be required to prove theoretical knowledge, and skill competency in all PTA coursework passed prior to the time of their failure to progress.
 This may be achieved by either of the following:

-Competency may be tested both in written and practical format for all PTA core courses being transferred for reenrollment.
-The student must pass each assessment for successful progression in the program (70% for written, grade of 80% or higher on a lab practical exam administered by PTA core faculty).

-Competency may be tested by auditing the PTA core courses that meet the transfer course requirements stated above.
-The student will be required to follow all PTA program policies and procedures and meet the progression requirements (70% course grade and pass the lab practical exam administered by PTA core faculty in each course).
+- 1. Competency may be tested by PTA faculty both in a written and practical format for all PTA coursework passed prior to the time of their failure to progress prior to re-enrollment.
+The student must pass each assessment for re-enrollment in the program (70% for written, grade of 80% or higher on lab practical examinations). - Competency may be tested by auditing all PTA coursework passed prior to the time of their failure to progress.
+The student will be required to follow the Audit Policy and PTA standards of progression requirements.